blues/app-accelerators/02-fridge-fleet-monitor/README.md

 Once this is installed, the Pico will present as a mass storage device that you can install libraries and firmware onto.
 First install the [note-python](https://dev.blues.io/tools-and-sdks/firmware-libraries/python-library/#circuitpython-and-micropython) library, and then the [Adafruit CircuitPython DHT Library](https://github.com/adafruit/Adafruit_CircuitPython_DHT).

-Finally update the ProductUID value in code.py from the code repository and copy it onto the Pico.
+Finally, update the ProductUID value in this repository’s `code.py` file, and copy that file onto the Pico.

 ## Hardware Setup